webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 #### Filling

 Water tank fills are located on each side deck.
-The tube goes down into the aft end of the tanks.
-When using this method add a few tablespoons of baking soda *EVERY FILL-UP*, particularly if the water is heavily chlorinated.
+The wire reinforced fill tube goes down into the aft end of the tanks.
+When using this method use an inline carbon filter or add a few tablespoons of baking soda *EVERY FILL-UP*, particularly if the water is heavily chlorinated.
+Chlorine causes problems when exposed to aluminum.

-Alternatively, when filling from a clorinated source a hose is attached to a quick connect located on the forward edge just inside the lazarette.
+Typically a hose is attached to a quick connect located on the forward edge just inside the lazarette.
 Turn off the freshwater pump.
 Under sink make sure water maker setting is on "sink" position.
-Open the smaller port and/or startboard valves with blue handles then open the larger valve with red handle.
-Connect hose, slowly open valve with red handle in lazarette.
+Flip fill switch to the "on" position.
+This will open a motorized valve and turn on the "open/hose fill" indicator light.
 Turn on hose if it isn't already.
-Stop filling when the tank level reaches 89%.
+Stop filling when the tank level reaches 89% on the Venus or 99% on the N2K network.
 It takes several minutes for the Victron gauge to respond.
 A reading of 93% is completely full.
 Note the gauge still reads 10-13% when empty.

 #### Usage